ThatOneGriff/Valkyrie/README.md

 H - Hitler
 S - von Stauffenberg
 3. To reveal data in blocks, press Enter. *1939 and 1941 blocks are supposed to be static.*

+## Usage

+I don't care.
+I got my 10 minutes of fame, and now you can use it however you'd like.